atxiii/100DaysOfOwasp/sql-injection.md

 but this time nothing.

-so there is a sqli. first I need to know length of password. so I wrote this:
+so that’s mean there is a sqli. first I need to know length of password. so I wrote this:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1<(select length(password) from user where username='administrator')--
 ```

-again I see “Welcome back!”, so that’s mean the length is greater than of number one. after play with number, I found out the length is 20
+again I see “Welcome back!”, so clearly, the length is greater than of number one. after play with number, I found out the length is 20

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 20=(select length(password) from user where username='administrator')--
 ```

-again I see “Welcome back!”

 Now I need to write a script to extract 20 chars of administrator’s password.